camunda/camunda-docs/docs/components/modeler/bpmn/service-tasks/service-tasks.md

 ## Task headers

-A service task can define an arbitrary number of `taskHeaders`.
-They are static metadata handed to workers along with the job.
+A service task can define an arbitrary number of `taskHeaders`; they are static metadata handed to workers along with the job.
 The headers can be used as configuration parameters for the worker.

 ## Variable mappings